Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

-Use this page as the main guide home for the CSI Branch Compliance Officer’s Course on SecuritiesMastery.com.
-BCO is the branch-supervision lane: account opening, KYC evidence, disclosure, suitability review, complaint handling, and sales-representative control systems matter more than broad market theory.
+Use this page as the main CSI Branch Compliance Officer’s Course guide.
+BCO focuses on branch supervision: account opening, KYC evidence, disclosure delivery, suitability review, complaint handling, representative monitoring, and branch control systems.

 Exam snapshot